rahgadda/Java/03-Modules/02-datatypes.md

     - Instance Variables
         - Instance variables are declared in a class, but outside a method, constructor or any block and are visible for all methods, constructors and block in the class.
         - Instance variables have default values and also values can be assigned during the declaration or within the constructor.
+        - There would only be one copy of each class variable per class, regardless of how many objects are created from it.

     - Class/Static Variables
         - Class variables also known as static variables are declared with the static keyword in a class, but outside a method, constructor or a block.